Saving Incentives for Low and Middle Income Families: Evidence From a Field Experiment with HR Block

 Details of the intervention

-The field experiment was conducted in conjunction with HR Block, one of the world' s largest tax services providers.
-HR Block offers its clients the option to split their tax refund between their IRA accounts and money for immediate use.
-Clients who engaged with this program in 60 HR Block locations in the St. Louis metropolitan area from March 5 to April 5, 2005, constituted the sample for this intervention study.
+The field experiment was conducted in conjunction with HR Block, one of the world's largest tax services providers.
+HR Block offers its clients the option to split their tax refunds between their IRA accounts and money for immediate use.
+Clients who engaged with this program in sixty HR Block locations in the St. Louis metropolitan area from March 5 to April 5, 2005, constituted the sample for this intervention study.

 Each client electronically prepared their tax return and was randomly assigned one of three match rates for their IRA contributions.
 When a client was deciding how much to contribute to their IRA, they were told a (randomly chosen) rate at which their contributions would be matched, potentially influencing their contribution amount.
-Roughly one third received a twenty percent match rate, another third received a fifty percent match rate, and the rest received a match rate of zero percent, functioning as a comparison group.
-Individuals could receive up to $1,000 in matched funds.
+Roughly one-third received a 20 percent match rate, another third received a 50 percent match rate, and the rest received a match rate of 0 percent, functioning as a comparison group.
+Individuals could receive up to US$1,000 in matched funds.

 Results and policy lessons

 Impact on Retirement Contributions: Higher matching rates significantly increased IRA participation and contributions.
-Take-up rates were three percent, eight percent, and 14 percent, respectively, for the comparison group, the twenty percent match group and the fifty percent match group.
-Conditional on take up, average contribution levels excluding the match funds were $765, $1102, and $1108, respectively.
-The fifty percent match rate raised take-up and aggregate contributions the most and did not reduce average contributions among participants, even as their number rose.
+Take-up rates were 3 percent, 8 percent, and 14 percent, respectively, for the comparison group, the 20 percent match group, and the 50 percent match group.
+Conditional on take-up, average contribution levels excluding the match funds were US$765, US$1102, and US$1108, respectively.
+The 50 percent match rate raised take-up and aggregate contributions the most and did not reduce average contributions among participants, even as their number rose.
 The effects of matching on take-up rates and amounts contributed were particularly large for married tax filers.

 Duflo, Esther, William Gale, Jeffrey Liebman, Peter Orszag, and Emmanuel Saez.
 2006.
 "Saving Incentives for Low-and Middle-Income Families: Evidence From a Field Experiment with HR Block."
 The Quarterly Journal of Economics 121(4): 1311-46.